ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-30-Data Science Preparation.md

 Try to eliminate the questions by data structure instead by difficulty.
 It will help you build the feeling to guess possible solution for the question.
 In my experience when you finish 3~5 questions in one data structure you will know how to build the basement to solve the problem.

+How to solve problem in proper way?
+I have a study group.
+We all face the situation is that sometime we'll get stuck by one question for hours.

 ## Sklearn API
 ## DS question